Terry Winter (singer)

 Thomas William Standen (born May 8, 1941 – September 22, 1998) was a Brazilian singer-songwriter, better known as Terry Winter.
 He started singing in the 1960s in Portuguese, under the name Tommy Standen but it was like Terry Winter and performing in English who became himself more famous in Brazil and Latin America, with the hit "Summer Holiday".

 Biography

 Childhood and youth

 Thomas William Standen was Brazilian and son of the Brazilians Charles Walter Standen and Maria Thereza Standen, but grandson of English citizens.
 His maternal grandfather was a veterinarian and his grandmother housewife, and they lived in Brazil.
-He spent most of his childhood at a family farm in Penedo, at the time still part of the municipality of Resende (RJ) and now part of Itatiaia district, where his father had a small factory.
+He spent most of his childhood at a family farm in Penedo, at the time still part of the municipality of Resende (RJ) and now part of Itatiaia district, where his father was a manager of a business.
 He studied at an English college, and his family maintained English traditions and customs, including speaking English at home with Portuguese.

 Prior to his career as a singer in the 1960s, Standen was an English teacher.